nayliazli/Wokwi-GDS/docs/info.md

 ## How it works

-AND, OR and NOT gates are connected to input a, input b and input c.
+AND, OR and NOT gates are connected to input b, input c and input a.

 ## How to test